 Boasting sharp new styling inside and out, and a new range-topping Calligraphy trim that serves as a “serious alternative to a similarly sized SUV from a luxury brand,” the redesigned Hyundai Santa Fe easily earned a spot on our list of Best New Cars for 2021.

 In highlighting the best new cars of the year, we said the two-row Santa Fe’s changes made it “look and feel more like the outstanding three-row Palisade.”
 That’s not faint praise, as the Hyundai Palisade was on our list of Best New Cars of 2020.

-The most noticeable change is the Santa Fe’s new look.
-The clearest example of the 2021 Santa Fe’s new look is right up front.
+The most noticeable change is the Santa Fe’s new look, the clearest example of which is right up front.
 A wide front grille, tapered at both ends, is flanked by T-shaped LED lights.
 The rear taillight profile has also been updated, and the overall effect is crisp and modern.
-Hyundai has redesigned the interior with more premium amenities and introduces a new upscale Calligraphy model.
-There are New, more powerful gasoline engines, plus a hybrid and plug-in hybrid in addition to new advanced safety features.
-See the 2021 Hyundai Santa Fe models for sale near you
+Hyundai has redesigned the interior with more premium amenities and introduces the new upscale Calligraphy model.
+There are new, more powerful gasoline engines, plus a hybrid version (reviewed separately) in addition to new advanced safety features.
+A 2022 Hyundai Santa Fe plug-in hybrid (PHEV) arrives later this year.

 What We like

 - Significant refresh brings two powerful gasoline engines

 - Updated styling plus refreshed, updated interior

 - Many advanced driver assists and safety features come standard